Ruhum123/shiera_backend2/node-intro/README.md

 Node.js is an open source server enviroment, which allows us to run Javascript on the server.

-What is Node.js?
- * JavaScript Runtime:
-   * Traditionally, JavaScript was primarily used for front-end web development, running inside web browsers.
-Node.js changed that by enabling JavaScript to be used for server-side programming.
-   * It's built on Google Chrome's V8 JavaScript engine, which is incredibly fast.
  * Open-source and Cross-platform:
    * Node.js is freely available and can run on various operating systems like Windows, macOS, and Linux.
  * Server-side Applications: